alliefn/joblist-api/README.md

         username: username
         password: password

-    Send a POST request to `/register` with the above parameters
+    Send a POST request to `/register` with the above parameters (Use JSON format).

 2. `/login`

         username: username
         password: password

-    Send a POST request to `/login` with the above parameters, and get a token
+    Send a POST request to `/login` with the above parameters, and get a token (Use JSON format).

 3. `/jobs`